 The Si3016 is an integrated direct access arrangement (DAA) that provides a programmable line interface to meet global telephone line interface requirements.
-The device implements Silicon Laboratories' proprietary capacitive isolation technology which offers the highest level of integration by replacing an analog front end (AFE), an isolation transformer, relays, opto-isolators, and a 2- to 4-wire hybrid with a 16-pin small outline integrated circuit (SOIC) package in conjunction with a system-side module that is integrated into another device.
+The device implements Silicon Laboratories' proprietary ISOcap technology which offers the highest level of integration by replacing an analog front end (AFE), an isolation transformer, relays, opto-isolators, and a 2- to 4-wire hybrid with a 16-pin small outline integrated circuit (SOIC) package in conjunction with a system-side module that is integrated into another device.

-The Si3016 chip can be fully programmed to meet international requirements and is compliant with FCC, CTR21, JATE, and various other country-specific PTT specifications as shown in Table 9.
+international requirements and is compliant with FCC, CTR21, JATE, and various other country-specific PTT specifications as shown in Table 9.
 In addition, the Si3016 has been designed to meet the most stringent global requirements for out-of-band energy, emissions, immunity, lightning surges, and safety.